Manjineshwaran/chatbot_pdf_excel_url/README.md

 # Multi PDF, excel, URL Question Answering System using LLAMA 3.3 and GROQ Cloud
 ## Overview
-####This is a Python-based PDF Question Answering (QA) system that allows users to upload multiple PDF files and ask questions about their contents.
+#### This is a Python-based PDF Question Answering (QA) system that allows users to upload multiple PDF files and ask questions about their contents.
 The application uses advanced natural language processing techniques to extract and retrieve relevant information from the uploaded documents.
 #Features
-Multiple PDF file upload
+  Multiple PDF, Excel or URL file upload
   Document text extraction and chunking
   Vector-based semantic search
   Question answering using state-of-the-art language model Gradio-based web interface for easy interaction

 ## Technologies Used
 Gradio: Web interface creation